Product Name

 Compounded Tirzepatide may be prescribed to:

-• Adults who are overweight or obese and need medical support to lose weight
+• Adults who are overweight or obese and may benefit from medical support for weight management.

 It is not recommended for: